The Affirmative Action Monitoring Committee Guidelines and Departmental Search Process and Procedures

 Select the top ten candidates and choose 3-4 candidates to invite to campus for interviews.

-Submit report for section B. and CVs of the top ten candidates to the Dean.
+Submit report and CVs of the top ten candidates to the Dean.
 (Include rank order and demographic data of each of the top ten candidates.)

-Submit report for section B. to AAMC.
+Submit report to AAMC.
 (Do not send CVs or include names/initials in the report to the AAMC.
 Only demographic data, to the extent that it is self-reported or made known, should be included.)

 Upon receiving approval from the Dean and the AAMC to invite candidates to campus, begin issuing invitations.
 (Candidates should not be contacted until approval has been received from both the Dean and the AAMC.)